gem/oq-engine/doc/engine/event-based-bugs.md

 destructive way and you will not be able to go back to OpenQuake 1.4*.
 It will be impossible to run event based risk and scenario risk calculation with OpenQuake 1.4 once you have upgraded your database to OpenQuake 1.5.
+Conversely, it is impossible to use OpenQuake 1.5 with a database with the schema of OpenQuake 1.4.

-If you want to compare the results of OpenQuake 1.4 and OpenQuake 1.5 use two different machines (they can be even virtual machines).
+If you want to compare the results of OpenQuake 1.4 and OpenQuake 1.5 use two different machines (they can be virtual machines).
 If you need to keep your old calculations make a backup of the database before upgrading to OpenQuake 1.5.
 Usually one does not to keep old calculations, but only the results: then exporting everything from